timgoud/terraform-provider-zabbix/website/docs/r/host_group.html.markdown

 page_title: "Zabbix: zabbix_host_group"
 sidebar_current: "docs-zabbix-resource-host-group"
 description: |-
-  Provides a zabbix host resource.
+  Provides a zabbix host group resource.
 This can be used to create and manage Zabbix Host Group.
 ---

 # zabbix_host